eth-educators/ethstaker-guides/monitoring.md

 ## Accessing Grafana and adding your dashboards

 To connect to Grafana, simply launch a browser from your machine and go to http://localhost:3000 .
 If you are remotely connecting to your machine with SSH or something else, there are a few security and privacy considerations for which you will need something like an SSH tunnel.
-See the [Remote access to Grafana](#remote-access-to-grafana) section.
+Check out the [Remote access to Grafana](#remote-access-to-grafana) section if you are in this situation.

 The default credentials for Grafana are: